 Prior bridge maintenance improvements have improved the bridges from previously being rated as Structurally Deficient (SD), but over time, continued wear has put the bridges at risk of becoming SD again.
-The bridges are inspected every two years, and the most recent inspection was in June 2022.
-In the 2022 National Bridge Inventory (NBI) bridge inspection report, the deck, superstructure, and substructure had a condition rating of 5 (Fair) on the I-35 NB and SB bridges over the Oklahoma River and the NB and SB ramp bridges over the BNSF Railway.
-ODOT understands that if these four bridges are not replaced and rehabilitated it may threaten future transportation network efficiency, mobility of goods and people, and regional and local economic growth.
-Thus, this Project is included is in the Eight-year CWP and scheduled for construction in 2028.
+In the 2022 NBI bridge inspection report, the deck, superstructure, and substructure had a condition rating of 5 (Fair).
+If any of the three ratings were to decrease to a rating of 4 (Poor), the bridges would become SD.
+ODOT understands that if the bridges are not replaced it may threaten future transportation network efficiency, mobility of goods and people, and regional and local economic growth and thus included is in the eight-year Construction Work Plan (CWP) and scheduled for construction in 2028.